Medal of Honor Aircraft: Survivors

-Boeing Vertol CH-46D Sea Knight (BuNo.
-153389) is on display at the Carolinas Aviation Museum in Charlotte, North Carolina.
-It has been restored to the marking of its MoH mission, including the name Blood, Sweat & Tears.
-In addition to its MoH action, this remarkable aircraft is reported to have flown in every major Marine Corps operation since Vietnam, including Beirut, Grenada, Kuwait and Somalia.

-Grumman F4F-3 Wildcat (BuNo.
-4019) (parts).
-Capt.
-Henry T. Elrod was awarded a posthumous MoH in recognition for his heroism while flying this aircraft, known as Mike Fox 11, over Wake Island in December 1941.
-A postwar memorial on Wake featured the cowling nose ring and propeller of an F4F believed to be Capt.
-Elrod's aircraft.
-When the tribute was dismantled around 1965 the parts were sent to the Marine Corps Museum.
-When the National Air and Space Museum restored its FM-1 the only cowling nose ring that could be located was the one taken from the Wake Island memorial.
-Though it cannot be proven conclusively that the cowling nose ring is indeed from Mike Fox 11, leathernecks certainly like to believe that it is.

 One near-survivor was Fairchild C-123 Provider (55-4542), the aircraft MoH recipient Maj.
 Joe Jackson was piloting when he made his daring rescue of Air Force personnel trapped on an airstrip being overrun by Communist forces in 1968.
 By the time the Air Force History Office learned the aircraft still existed it had been transferred to the South Vietnamese government, who later transferred it to the Thai government.
 The aircraft was apparently not scrapped until the early 1990s.
 Another was Republic F-105 Thunderchief (63-8301), which had been piloted by Leo Thorsness while he provided cover for a rescue mission for a downed pilot.
 Despite having been slated for display at the National Museum of the United States Air Force, it was lost to a crash in 1974 after pilot Paul Metz was forced to eject due to engine failure.